Sith: Fictional backstory (Legends)

 Remnants of Revan's Sith Empire were reorganized into a loose alliance of soldiers, assassins, and fallen Jedi led by the Sith Triumvirate, a triad of Sith Lords consisting of Darth Traya, Revan's former teacher; Darth Nihilus, a fallen Jedi and survivor of the Mandalorian Wars; and Darth Sion, a veteran Sith warrior from Exar Kun's war.
 The three of them began a shadow war against the Jedi, with Nihilus using his power to absorb Force energies to wipe out an entire planet of Jedi refugees, while Sion led a contingent of assassins to hunt down the survivors.
 This First Jedi Purge brought the Jedi Order to the brink of extinction.
 The Triumvirate's downfall came about when Meetra Surik, a Jedi who was exiled after the Mandalorian Wars, returned to known space.
 She defeated the three Sith, and without the Sith leadership, and the destruction of their base of operations on Malachor V, the remaining Sith forces faded into obscurity.
 Surik's students were able to help the Jedi recover from the Triumvirate's purge.

-Around 300 years later, the original Sith Empire, now under the leadership of Vitiate, emerged from the Unknown Regions and declared war on the republic.
+Around 300 years later, the original Sith Empire, still under the leadership of a seemingly immortal Vitiate, emerged from the Unknown Regions and declared war on the republic.
 This war, dubbed the Great Galactic War, was halted when Vitiate, on the cusp of victory, was restrained by the telepathic prowess of Revan.
 After a period of non-fighting, called the Galactic Cold War, tensions boiled over, and the Galactic War began.
-The war briefly fell in favor of the Republic and the Jedi, with the Sith gradually losing ground, until both factions were forced to join together in an alliance against a third faction of Force-users known as the Eternal Empire.
+The war briefly fell in favor of the Republic and the Jedi, with the Sith gradually losing ground, until both factions were forced to join in an alliance against a third faction of Force-users known as the Eternal Empire.
 Once the Eternal Empire was defeated, the war against the Sith resumed.
 Vitiate perished during the conflict, with Darth Malgus eventually taking control.
 Malgus proved to be a fairly successful leader but over time the Sith Empire eventually fell to infighting and mostly disappeared.
 Occasionally, a Dark Lord such as Darth Rivan or Darth Ruin would rise and fall, but the Sith did not become a major threat again until around 2,500 years later.

 At this point the Brotherhood of Darkness arose, led by the Sith Lord Skere Kaan.
 They focused on controlling the infighting between the Sith.
 This policy allowed them to make great progress in their war against the Republic.

-Ironically, one of their own, a Sith Lord by the name of Bane turned on them, because he disapproved of their methods.
-He manipulated the Brotherhood into extinction, and they were defeated.
-Bane started the Rule of Two, which evolved into the Sith as they are seen in the films.
+Ironically, one of their own, the Sith Lord Darth Bane, turned on them, engineering a civil war that ended with the deaths of every one of the Brotherhood's members, except for Bane himself.
+Bane then started the Rule of Two, which evolved into the Sith as they are seen in the films - an order consisting only of two Sith Lords, a master and an apprentice.